impredicative/irc-rss-feed-bot/README.md

 These are optional and are independent of each other:
 * **`alert`**: If `false`, an alert is not sent if an error occurs when reading or processing the feed.
 Its default value is `true`.
+Note that an exception is logged if the alert is not suppressed, and a warning is logged if the alert is suppressed.
 * **`blacklist/title`**: This is a list of regular expression patterns that result in a title being skipped if a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in the title.
 * **`blacklist/url`**: Similar to `blacklist/title`.